daveek/apollo-test/README.md

 * Absolutely nothing would have to change on client after REST dependencies are migrated
 * Fewer network calls, since server would be responsible for proxying REST API

-Note that I considered whether to investigate the ability to intercept just a subset of queries and proxy those to the REST API, but concluded that the limitation of the REST interception is only necessary when we don't have any GraphQL implementation on the server (i.e., this exercise).
+Note that I considered whether to implement the ability to intercept just a subset of queries and proxy those to the REST API, but concluded that the limitation of the REST interception is only necessary when we don't have any GraphQL implementation on the server (i.e., this exercise).
 As soon as a GraphQL server is available, it should assume all proxying responsibility.
 We could get fancy with [split](https://www.apollographql.com/docs/link/composition.html#directional) from Apollo Link, but I think it's best to make the link chain as homogoneous as possible for all queries.

 ### Query Batching

 One of my biggest worries with wrapping a REST API in a GraphQL layer was that inefficient queries could hammer the network.
 Say, for example, you independently transform an array of identifiers into individual GraphQL queries for those resources.
 Without any batching — and assuming none of those records live in cache yet — an http request will be made for each id.

 > Aside!
 >
 > A traditional GraphQL server is no silver bullet here, but you're far less likely to run into issues at a smaller scale.
 One common thing to look out for with GraphQL queries is their size, since the whole query is wired to the server (unlike our REST wrapper which just resolved nodes locally).
 >
-> One workaround for this is to use a library such as `apollo-link-persisted-queries`, which will send a hash of your query to the server (a hash being much a much smaller payload).
-The server keeps track of a mapping of hashes --> queries, and if your hash is recognized it will respond with the result.
-If not, another request is made with the entire query, which will then be stored as a hash for future requests.
+> One workaround for massive queries is to use a library such as `apollo-link-persisted-queries`, which sends a hash of your query to the server (it being much a much smaller payload).
+The server keeps track of a mapping of hashes --> queries, and if your hash is recognized it will execute that query and return the result.
+If the hash isn't known, the server will request that the client make a new request with the entire query and the hash, which will then be stored for future requests.

-If I had more time for this demo I would have liked to look for ways to batch these types of requests (presumably with [apollo-link-batch](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-batch)).
+If I had more time for this demo I would have liked to look for ways of batching our REST requests (presumably with [apollo-link-batch](https://github.com/apollographql/apollo-link/tree/master/packages/apollo-link-batch)).
 For example, rather than retrieving `/boos/5`, `books/6`, `books/n`, those could be batched into a single request to the server, e.g. `/books?id[]=5&id[]=6&id[]=n`.
 I'm almost certain this is possible by using the aforementioned link and transforming/grouping similar operations.

 ### Client Services